karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 To combat the overfitting, I modified the model so that it used dropout layers after almost all layers.
 This made it very unlikely for the model to overfit.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 This was done in the `get_data` function in `utils.py` line 143.
-The network was trained till the mean squared error in the validation set started ramping up (EPOCH 50).
+The network was trained till the mean absolute error in the validation set started ramping up (EPOCH 50).

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track and to improve the driving behavior in these cases, I modified the image generator to augment the dataset.
+There were a few spots where the vehicle fell off the track and to improve the driving behavior in these cases, I modified the image generator to augment the dataset with the techniques given below.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.